Ole Miss Men's Tennis History

 Tennis has been a part of Ole Miss athletics for over a century.
 During the early 1900s, tennis was considered a club sport at Ole Miss.
 Tennis received a major boost in 1949 when J.W.
 Wobble Davidson became the head coach.
 Under the direction of Davidson, the Rebel tennis program took on a more competitive role.
 Mitch Salloum, Jr., was one of the stars of Davidson's early teams and compiled a 14-1 record in match play in 1953.

 The 1974 Ole Miss men's tennis team is one of the most successful teams in the history of the program becoming the first Rebel squad to win 20 matches in a season.
-Coached by Mack Cameron, the `74 Rebel squad posted a 21-9 record and held the record for most wins in a season until current head coach Billy Chadwick’s 1995 team went 23-5 and advanced to the National Championship match.
+Coached by Mack Cameron, the `74 Rebel squad posted a 21-9 record and held the record for most wins in a season the 1995 team, coached by Billy Chadwick, went 23-5 and advanced to the National Championship match.
 The `74 team included the first two Ole Miss tennis players to receive full scholarships, Peter Marks of Jackson, Miss., and Randy Hoover of Chattanooga, Tenn.

 In 1988, Dave Randall, currently the head pro at River Hills, and Jamie Booras, became the first All-Americans for Ole Miss men's tennis.
 Randall was recognized nationally in 1989 by receiving the Rafael Osuna Sportsmanship Award.
 They along with the 1989 team, who was the first to go to the NCAA Team Championships, laid the foundation for the success of the program today.

 For his contributions to the world of tennis as both a player and a coach, Chadwick was inducted into the Mississippi Sports Hall of Fame in July of 2006.
 In January of 2011, he was inducted into the Mississippi Tennis Hall of Fame and in May of 2014, he was inducted into the Intercollegiate Tennis Association (ITA) Hall of Fame.